Police-Data-Accessibility-Project/meta/Organization/PDAP_Engineering_Subteams.md

-# PDAP Product Sub-teams
+# PDAP Engineering Sub-teams

-The Product Team will consist of three sub-teams that will work closely together for a streamlined process of information flow; and will also be in frequent contact with the Oversight Team to ensure legal compliance and best practices.
+The Engineering Team will consist of three sub-teams that will work closely together for a streamlined process of information flow; and will also be in frequent contact with the Oversight Team to ensure legal compliance and best practices.